SubhamSS/SubhamSS/README.md

 ### Hi there 👋

 <p>I am Subham, an aspiring roboticist   <img src=https://cdn.pixabay.com/photo/2014/04/03/11/55/robot-312566_960_720.png width="30"></br>
 <p>I am a Masters student at Virginia Tech.
-I love building robots and am currently a graduate researcher at the Vibrations and Robotics Lab @ Virginia Tech.
+I love building robots and am currently a Graduate Research Assistant at the Vibrations and Robotics Lab @ Virginia Tech.
 I am interested in Controls, Planning and Software development for robotics.

 ### You can reach me at